woman's divorce

 • How long the child has lived in each parent's home, as well the stability of that environment, including any extended family, and how desirable it is to maintain continuity in the child's life concerning the home, school, and community.

-• Each parent's willingness to support a close relationship between the child and the other parent.
+• Each parent's willingness to support the child's close relationship with the other parent.

 • How each parent's moral fitness will affect the child.